 And why wouldn’t it be THE hot topic?
-Aside from the fact that the face of the game, Sidney Crosby, has been sidelined since January 5th with a concussion, a recent report in the Concussion Blog (a website dedicated to gathering information and statistics of head injuries in professional sport) revealed that a staggering 79 NHL players (and counting) have actually suffered some form of concussion this season.
+Aside from the fact that the face of the game, Sidney Crosby, has been sidelined since January 5th with a concussion, a recent report in the Concussion Blog (a website dedicated to gathering information and statistics of head injuries, as well as which kinds of accidents can cause concussions in which most common positions in the sport) revealed that a staggering 79 NHL players (and counting) have actually suffered some form of concussion this season.
 To put that into perspective, that’s more than 10 percent of the players in the entire league.
 Those numbers alone will make your head spin.

 For you fantasy owners out there, those numbers mean you’ve probably been impacted at least once with a player being listed as “DTD” or even placed on “IR” during the 2010-11 campaign.
 And unlike a broken bone or a torn ligament, the biggest concern surrounding concussions is there’s no real timetable for a player’s return to health, or even that the injured player will ever return to form.
 Scary stuff.
 Not only for the athletes themselves, but for Fantasy GM’s of keeper pools too.

 Let’s take a closer look at the production and ultimately the fantasy value of some notable concussion victims from this season (2010-11 statistics in parenthesis – thru Monday March 14).